boostorg/cobalt/readme.md

 # boost.async

-**All MSVC versions as June 2023 have a broken coroutine implementation, that causes UB (double deletes).
-This library works around that using more posts, which can cause slight differences in behaviour and overhead.**

 ** This is not yet an official boost library. **

-This library provides a set of easy to use coroutine primitives & utilities for Boost.ASIO.
+This library provides a set of easy to use coroutine primitives & utilities runing on top of boost.asio.
 A minimum of Boost 1.82 is necessary as the ASIO in that version has needed support.
 C++ 20 is needed for C++ coroutines.

 The assumptions are: